oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 	* how to challenge the chosen recipent for token rewards?
 	* how to validate the recipent indeed provides the service?
 	* how to build the verifier network and choose verifiers for the validation?
-	* how to introduce randomness in the selection process to prevent fraudulence?
+	* how to introduce randomness in the selection process to prevent potential fraudulence?

 <!--